 Erez Katz, Lucena Research CEO and Co-founder

 On Thursday Sept.
 26th, we hosted a panel discussion at the Grand Hyatt NY.
-The panel consisted of industry experts from both investment professionals and alternative data providers with the topic "Cracking the Code: Applying Alt Data and AI for Successful Investment".
+The panel consisted of industry experts from both investment professionals and alternative data providers with the topic "Cracking the Code: Applying Alternative Data and AI for Successful Investment".
 Moderated by Jonathan Neitzell, Founder, Anduril Partners LLC, our panelists were:

 Brian Snyder, Sales Engineer, The Weather Company, an IBM Business